Surprises can be fun — but not when it comes to shipping.

 Improves order management and accuracy

 Because ASNs are sent using EDI, information isn’t entered manually.
-Instead, key data is pulled directly from the order and its related shipping documents, minimizing the risk of human error and improving order accuracy.
+Instead, key data is pulled directly from the order and its related shipping documents, minimising the risk of human error and improving order accuracy.

 Sending an advanced shipping notice also creates an electronic paper trail for your shipments.
 As such, it can help you to better prevent or sort out any discrepancies or miscommunications between you and your trading partner over orders in the future.